LAST REVIEWED Apr 23 2020 13 MIN READ

 One of the top characteristics of the best 401(k) plans is the offer an index “core” of low-cost passively-managed funds covering U.S. equities, non-U.S. equities, U.S. taxable funds, and cash.
 In 2016, 57% of Vanguard plans offered an index core covering at least these four options, up from 33% in 2007.
 A great Roth 401(k) or Roth IRA plan should give you access to index funds because they have lower expense ratios than those from actively-managed funds and tend to outperform actively-managed funds.

-The national average expense ratio of all funds is 1.89%, meaning that you would pay $189 in fees for every $10,000 in your account.
-With index funds, you can do much better than that.
+The national average expense ratio of all funds for 401(k) plans is 0.39%, meaning that you would pay $39 in fees for every $10,000 in your account.
+While that may not seem like much, with index funds, you can do much better.
 For example, Human Interest provides access to low-cost index funds, including the Admiral share class of Vanguard index funds, which have a low annual expense ratio.
+In fact, average fund expense ratios in Human Interest’s core fund lineup are just 0.07%1, five times less than the national average mentioned above.

 In summary, when comparing a Roth 401(k) to a Roth IRA, check for access to low-cost index funds, compare annual expense ratios, and review the full schedule of fees.
 By chasing low costs, you maximize returns.
 A study conducted by Morningstar concluded that the annual cost of a fund is the only dependable predictor of future performance, even more so than Morningstar’s own popular star rating system.